Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Introduction

-In this work we study an extended version of the device, two QDs connected to SC leads, as indicated by the red dashed line in Fig.~\ref{fig:system}a, in order to reveal smoking gun signatures of the Andreev molecular states.
-Similar geometries, where the Josephson junction (JJ) was modeled as a point like scattering center, have been studied theoretically\cite{pillet_nonlocal_2019, pillet_scattering_2020}, and have been measured recently\cite{matsuo_observation_2022}.
+In this work we study the minimal Kitaev chain coupled to two outer SC leads, as shown by the red dashed rectangle in Fig.~\ref{fig:system}a.
+This configuration allows the application of phase biases ($\varphi_L,\varphi_R$) on the two quantum dots, as well as modifying the level position ($\varepsilon_L,\varepsilon_R$) of the dots (see Fig.~\ref{fig:system}b), enabling us to examine the role of Coulomb interactions in an Andreev molecule for the first time.
+We will show that the presence of the Andreev molecular state induces strong nonlocal current-phase relationship on the dots.

 Specifically, we study a device shown in Fig.~\ref{fig:system}b, two QDs (black) embedded in one SC loop (blue) each, where the two loops share a side.
 Two flux lines (green) can be used to apply arbitrary magnetic flux into the SC loops, to control the superconducting phase differences across the QDs ($\varphi_L,\varphi_R$).
 Adding two side gates (orange) allows us to electrostatically control the on-site energy of the two QDs separately ($\varepsilon_L,\varepsilon_R$).
-This control is not possible if the JJs behave as ballistic transport channels\cite{pillet_nonlocal_2019}.
+This control is not possible if the JJs behave as non-interacting transport channels\cite{pillet_nonlocal_2019,pillet_scattering_2020}.
 As we will show this distinction leads to novel behavior in our system.

 In the following sections we show how this device behaves in different parameter regimes, and what robust signatures of the Andreev molecular states can be observed.
 The Andreev molecular states are observed through the presence of the nonlocal Josephson effect, where the supercurrent flowing through one dot is influenced by tuning the parameters of the other QD.
-Compared to single non-interacting channels, placing QDs into the JJ allows for a much richer phase diagram, we demonstrate $0-\pi$ and large $\varphi_0$ phase-shifts even in the absence of ground state (GS) change, and none of which require the presence of spin-orbit interaction (SOI) or a Zeeman field.
+We demonstrate $0-\pi$ and large $\varphi_0$ phase-shifts even in the absence of ground state (GS) change. $\pi$-periodic CPRs are also demonstrated, for certain parameter configurations.
+Unlike previous systems \cite{reynoso_anomalous_2008, buzdin_direct_2008, zazunov_anomalous_2009, goldobin_josephson_2011, sickinger_experimental_2012, yokoyama_anomalous_2014, golubov_current-phase_2004, shukrinov_anomalous_2022, szombati_josephson_2016, mayer_gate_2020}, ours does not rely on spin-orbit interaction (SOI) or a Zeeman field.
+This makes such devices especially suited for applications where $\varphi_0$ junctions have been considered, such as phase batteries\cite{pal_quantized_2019,strambini_josephson_2020}.
 We also demonstrate a considerable nonlocally tunable superconducting diode effect.